-The Road by Nick Cave and Warren Ellis
+The Road - Nick Cave and Warren Ellis

 While we mourn the fact that Nick Cave and Warren Ellis' 2021 triumphant Carnage album has not been released as a Tidal Master, we find consolation in one of their previous collaborative efforts, the soundtrack to John Hillcoat's The Road – which was.
 An achingly beautiful, yet suitably sombre, accompaniment to the 2009 post-apocalyptic drama, where Ellis' wistful violins and Cave's low piano create an ambience that's captivating and, despite the film's overriding theme, never bleak.